shadowblade11/CITS3200-Project/README.md

 .\.venv\Scripts\activate
 python -m pip install -r requirements.txt
 ```

-Create a file `secret/secret.py` and insert a secret key for SocketIO.

 > **Note:** The virtual environment initialization is successful if you see `(.venv)` to the left of the command line.
 You will need to restart the virtual environment every time you restart the project.
 This can be done by re-running `.\.venv\Scripts\activate`.
 (Note: slightly different to MacOS/Linux command)